rwdevlead/terraform-codespaces/labs/lab_04_managing_mulitple_resources/github.md

 # LAB-04-GH: Managing Multiple Resources and Dependencies

+# **Please note that I am rebuilding this lab - steps below may not work as expected**

 ## Overview
 In this lab, you will expand your GitHub repository configuration by adding multiple interconnected resources.
 You'll learn how Terraform manages dependencies between resources and how to structure more complex configurations.
 We'll create teams, manage repository permissions, and implement branch protection rules, demonstrating how different GitHub resources work together.